 - Clean hub Once you remove both bearings including the race it is time to clean the inner part of the hub.

 - Install new bearings Install the new race in reverse order.
 Be careful to not install it backward.
 The larger diameter hole of the race should be on the outside.
 Use the drift to press in the race.
 Do not hit directly on the bearing.
 If you don’t have a drift use a large socket or the old race next to the new one and hit on the socket or old race.
 This will apply even more pressure on the race and avoid damaging it.

 IT IS VERY IMPORTANT THAT THE RACE GOES IN STRAIGHT.
 Be careful as the new bearing can easily tilt when you first try to press it in.
 Do this step slowly paying careful attention to the race alignment.

 - Add grease Use the high-temperature grease to coat the new bearing.
 Pack the hub with grease as well.
 Add grease to the needle bearing and make sure it is packed with grease.
 Make sure to pack the bearing with grease.
 It is better to have more than not enough grease.
 Add grease to the spindle as well.

 - Install new wheel bearing seal

 You can use a dial indicator to adjust the main nut.
-Use the 5mm allen wrench to tighten the nut on the axle nut.
-Be careful to not over tighten the nut.
+Use the 5mm Allen wrench to tighten the nut on the axle nut.
+Be careful to not over-tighten the nut.
 If you don’t have a dial indicator you can tighten the nut by hand as much as you can, then tighten it with a wrench another ¼ turn.
 You want the hub to turn freely but at the same time not have any play.
-The better way to do this is use a dial indicator to measure the lateral play while you rotate the rotor.
-Typical run out spec for this car is 0.01 – 0.02 mm.
+The better way to do this is to use a dial indicator to measure the lateral play while you rotate the rotor.
+The typical run-out spec for this car is 0.01 – 0.02 mm.
 Tighten the nut bolt to approximately 10 ft/lbs.
 Here is a video that you may find helpful.